ChrisCavs/t-writer.js/README.md

 ### Import

-Import Heads-up, naming it according to your preference.
+Import T-Writer, naming it according to your preference.

 ```es6
 import Typewriter from 't-writer.js'